Pedro Abad Santos: Early years

+Early life and education

 Pedro Abad Santos was born to a wealthy family in the town of San Fernando in Pampanga.
-He was the eldest of the 10 children of Vicente Abad Santos and Toribia Basco (from Guagua, Pampanga).
+He was the eldest of the 10 children of Vicente Abad Santos and Toribia Basco.
 He is a brother of José Abad Santos, who would become chief justice of the Supreme Court of the Philippines.
 He was also the uncle of another Vicente Abad Santos, who would become an associate justice of the Philippine Supreme Court.

 Pedro, or Perico as he was known, completed his secondary education at the Colegio de San Juan de Letran.
-He later enrolled in the University of Santo Tomas where he received his Doctor of Medicine.
-He later took and topped the medical board examinations.
+He later studied medicine in the University of Santo Tomas where he received his Bachelor of Arts in 1891.

-After several years, he studied law by himself and took the bar examinations (this was allowed at the time), earning excellent scores.

-Freedom fighter

-There are no extant evidence of his activities during the Philippine Revolution of 1896 but he was already a major in the revolutionary forces, under Gen. Maximino Hizon, during the Philippine–American War.
-He was eventually captured by the Americans and sentenced to 25 years imprisonment for his guerrilla activities.
-But his family, who hired the prominent American lawyer John Haussermann to defend him during his trial, was able to secure a pardon.